C-Otto/BitBook/documentation/lnd.md

    - the amount referenced in the transaction matches the channel balance
    - the channel address has a description as set by BitBook

    *Important:* To satisfy the first criterion, you should run the other lnd commands first.

+3. **pool Account Creation Transactions**

+   If you use lnd with [pool](https://github.com/lightninglabs/pool), BitBook can read information about transactions that create a new pool account.
+If such a transaction is found, all inputs and outputs are automatically marked as owned.
+For lnd addresses the description "lnd" is set.
+For the pool address, the address description is set to "pool account <account-id>", and the transaction description is set to "Creating pool account <account-id>".

 To run the command:
 1. first create the JSON file using lnd: `$ lncli listchaintxns > lnd-onchain-transactions.json`